219 Pi: Recent Products and News - 2024 (219.html)

 An article at Tom's Hardware (Source 05) describes a billion dollar company (KYEC) being driven by US sanctions from Mainland China to become completely based in Taiwan.
 Is this even possible?

 Source 06 describes the NVMe SSD base by Pimoroni.
-Source 07 shows how to install AI on an RPi 5.
+Source 07 explains how to install AI on an RPi 5.
+Source 18 contains the openAI instruction on how to converse orally with the new chatGPT 4o.
+Apparently it is possible using Windows or the Google Assistant.

-Source 09 is a 2 year old description of the RPi GPIO module that is applicable to the RPi 5.
+Source 09 is a 2 year old description of the RPi GPIO module that is also applicable to the RPi 5.

 Book Source 01 is a soon-to-be-released book (in paper format) describing Artificial Intelligence.